rrigato/architecture/shape_up/first_edition.md

 - begin an iteration with the most important project scopes with the biggest technical risks before moving onto the tasks your development team has implemented many times in the past

 ![project status](img/project_status.png)

+# when_to_stop_ch14
+- compare the new feature to the existing customer baseline, not a perfect design that doesn't exist

+- Evaluate every programming task as *Nice to haves* versus *must haves in order to ship a product before the iteration circuit breaker arrives

+- Code quality and critical business requirements must be owned by the software engineer
+  - Any PR's or user feedback should be viewed as optional/nice to haves in the current iteration and prioritized accordingly in future iterations